-WRITERS: Why We Should Care About the American Library Association's Annual Conferences
+Why Writers Should Care About the ALA Annual Conferences

 The American Library Association hosts two major events annually where librarians can attend world-class speaker panels, meet prominent authors, and see which books they'd like to purchase for their branch(es).
 Here's what we learned from buying a table at their recent 2018 Annual Conference.